Aba-Network/aba-blockchain/README.md

 - Support for light clients with fast, objective syncing
 - A growing community of farmers/miners and developers around the world

-Python 3.8.1+ is required.
+Python 3.8.1+ but not newer than 3.11.9 is required.
 Make sure your default python version is >=3.8.1 by typing `python3`.

 If you are behind a NAT, it can be difficult for peers outside your subnet to